 - Donate: your help can provide essential aid for the Yemeni people

 For more information on the war in Yemen, see:

 3. The Palestinian crisis

-Palestinians face immense ethnic, cultural and religious discrimination, manifesting itself in difficulty in attending school, water shortages, humiliation, torture and even death.
+Palestinians face immense ethnic, cultural and religious discrimination, manifesting itself in great difficulties in attending school, water and electricity shortages and high rates of unemployment.

 You can support the Palestinians in many ways:

-- Support the #CheckTheLabel campaign: make sure you check the label when buying dates to break your fast – don’t buy Israeli dates!
+- Support the #CheckTheLabel campaign: make sure you check the label when buying dates to break your fast – pick dates from Palestine or elsewhere in the MENA region.
 You can order the campaign leaflets via the Friends of Al-Aqsa website to hand out at the mosque and raise awareness amongst fellow Muslims and interfaith activists when attending events etc. You can also share the message via social media – get tweeting, posting and sharing!

 - Donate: you can donate to provide essentials such as food and school supplies

 - Campaign: check out the range of campaigns on the Friends of Al-Aqsa website

 - Petition: sign the following petitions via Go Petition, Azaaz and Change.org